-What are derivatives?
+What are Stock Options?

 Stock options are contracts for the right to buy or sell a certain amount of an asset (in this case, shares of stock) at a given price, known as the strike price.
 These contracts are valid until the expiration date.

-Stock option contracts come in lots (groups) of 100 shares, where each contract represents one lot or 100 shares.
+Stock option contracts come in lots (groups) of 100 shares, where each contract represents one lot of 100 shares.
 Most options contracts are "American style" in that they can be used any time up until expiration.

-Here’s a couple of easy examples of how stock options work:
+These examples demonstrate how stock options work:

 If he did this when the stock was at $145, he could simultaneously buy 100 shares for $145 and sell them for $150, making a profit of $5 per share.

-Jon buys one contract of CSX at a strike price of $45 that expires in one year.
+Jon buys one contract of CSX at a strike price of $45 that expires in 1 year.
 The current price of the stock is $30.
 If the price of the stock shoots up to $55 on the day of expiration, Jon can exercise his option to buy 100 shares of CSX at $45 and then sell them at $55 on the day of expiration, making a profit of $10 per share.